FAQs

 There are a few requirements to participate in the TOGETHER Program.
 These workshops are for couples, so both partners must be willing to participate and must attend the first session together.
 Each individual must be 18 years of age or older, able to read, write, speak or understand either English OR Spanish, and have an address in the DMV (DC, Maryland, and Northern Virginia) area.

-The TOGETHER Program is a federally funded program.
-Our specific grant is for Healthy Marriage and Responsible Fatherhood (HMRF): Family, Relationship and Marriage Education (FRAMEworks).
-We are currently funded for 5 years from October 2020 through September 2025.
+The TOGETHER Program is funded by the University of Maryland, College Park.
 Therefore, all of our services are free of charge!
-Not only are our workshops and case management services available for free, but we also provide gift card incentives for workshop participation and survey completion.
 We are able to continue providing our workshops for free THANKS to your participation in workshop sessions and the feedback that you provide in your surveys.

 You will be assigned a case manager from the very beginning!
 Your case manager will reach out to you and your partner via phone and email to provide more information and answer any questions you may have.